docarray/docarray/docs/user_guide/storing/index_elastic.md

 ```

 ## Construct

 To construct an index, you first need to define a schema in the form of a `Document`.

 There are a number of configurations you can pack into your schema:

 - Every field in your schema will become one column in the database
 - For vector fields, such as `NdArray`, `TorchTensor`, or `TensorflowTensor`, you need to specify a dimensionality to be able to perform vector search
-- You can override the default column type for every field.
-To do that, you can pass any [ES field data type](https://www.elastic.co/guide/en/elasticsearch/reference/8.6/mapping-types.html) to `field_name: Type = Field(col_type=...)`.
-You can see an example of this on the [section on keyword filters](#keyword-filter).
+- You can override the default column type for every field by passing any [ES field data type](https://www.elastic.co/guide/en/elasticsearch/reference/8.6/mapping-types.html) to `field_name: Type = Field(col_type=...)`.
+You can see an example of this in the [section on keyword filters](#keyword-filter).

 Additionally, you can pass a `hosts` argument to the `__init__()` method to connect to an ES instance.
 By default, it is `http://localhost:9200`.

 ```python
 import numpy as np